-This 75-credit joint Associate of Science Degree Program in Occupational Therapy Assistant is offered in partnership with UMDNJ School of Health Related Professions.
-Students complete 33 credits of general education and required science courses at HCCC as pre-requisite to the 42 credits of professional coursework at UMDNJ.
+This 75-credit joint Associate of Science Degree Program in Occupational Therapy Assistant is a joint program with Rutgers School of Health Related Professions.
+Students complete 33 credits of general education and required science courses at HCCC as pre-requisite to the 42 credits of professional coursework at Rutgers.